-Then I bought an Ayon Audio ORION III integrated so latest version.
+Then I bought (locally) an Ayon Audio ORION III integrated so latest version.
 Looked great, built great.
 SOLID as a tank.
-They claimed it was made in Austria but later found out it was NOT, Anyway, hooked it up and it was BRIGHT, no MID bass to speak of, just the subsonic bass.
+They claimed it was made in Austria but later found out it was NOT, anyway, hooked it up and it was BRIGHT, no MID bass to speak of, just the subsonic bass.
 Mids were sucked out as well and it made it very hard to enjoy the music.
 For me, this amp was a huge fail when compared to the better amps out there.
 BLAH.
 Returned it using their in home audition guarantee.
 Of course this is with my room, my speakers, etc.

 The sound is also much more holographic with the Raven..detailed but never bright or analytical.
 It is offering me some of the best sound, equal to much more expensive amps, in my room. $3500!!
 Impressive.

 BEST TUBE INTEGRATED FOR UNDER $6500 – Yep, that’s what I said.

 I’ve been an Audio Nut forever.
 Even as a teen, at 16 I was building a system in my bedroom that was above what anyone I knew would even think of.
 Even by using all old used pieces I was passionate about my sound, and still am today.
 I have bought, owned, tested, used and listened to so many amps and speakers over the years, all while searching for that HOLY GRAIL so many Audiophiles search for.